3D Ephemeris Chart

 The ephemeris is broken up into the twelve houses of the zodiac and also takes into account declination, displaying the planetary bodies in their true position according to Longitude and Declination.

-To access the ephemeris select it from the Astro section located under the New menu.
+To access the ephemeris select it from the Astro folder located under the New menu.

 The Ephemeris at a Glance